 The SADC Protocol on Trade in Services (“the Protocol”), which entered into force on 13 January 2022, requires State Parties to provide for “the mutual recognition of requirements, qualifications, licenses and other regulations, met, issued or obtained in another State Party for the purpose of the fulfilment, in whole or in part, by service suppliers of the criteria applied by State Parties for the authorisation, licensing, operation and certification of service suppliers and, in particular, professional services.”
 Mutual Recognition Agreements (MRAs) are commonly used in trade agreements to ensure transparency and effective recognition processes by the host or receiving jurisdiction in authorising, certifying, or licensing professional services supplied by foreign qualified professionals.

 Regulators of professional services tend to set high service standards including safety and quality of services in order to protect consumers and the suppliers of services.
 They require services suppliers to meet a certain level of educational and/or professional qualifications and other requirements to be able to provide services in their jurisdiction.
-The differences in education systems ([training facilities], course content, examination standards and learning outcomes) as well as experience requirements or regulatory systems, complicates recognition of foreign vis-à-vis national qualifications.
+The differences in education systems (course content, examination standards and learning outcomes) as well as experience requirements or regulatory systems, complicates recognition of foreign vis-à-vis national qualifications.
 In this regard, MRAs become necessary to ensure transparency and rationalised criteria, in the procedures, and vetting processes for recognising foreign qualifications, licences, and requirements while accommodating any differences in the education and regulatory systems of the State Parties.
 MRAs are therefore considered an important trade facilitation tool, especially for trade in professional services.

 The 31st meeting of the SADC Committee of Ministers of Trade (CMT), held in July 2019, directed SADC Member States to prioritise negotiations on liberalisation of business services and development of MRAs to ensure effective market access for professional services and skills across the region, in line with the SADC Industrialisation Strategy and Roadmap 2015-2063.
 These Guidelines have been prepared in line with Article 7(1) of the Protocol to set out the necessary negotiation steps and guide the State Parties in the development of MRAs for professional services.